dineshghimire01/web/content/about.md

 After graduating from WVSU in Spring of 2023, I joined Cornell University for my doctoral degree in plant breeding and genetics from Fall 2023.
 Currently, I am a PhD candidate in the Robbins lab.

-My research brings together phenomics, genomics, and enviromics with advanced statistical models to improve phenotyping (especially with UAVs), better capture plant–environment interactions and build tools that turn high-throughput data into selection decisions.
+My research brings together phenomics, genomics, and enviromics with advanced statistical models to improve phenotyping (especially with UAVs), better capture plant–environment interactions and build tools that turn high-throughput data into selection decisions in a breeding program.
 The overall goal is to improve predictive breeding that accelerates development of high-yielding, climate-resilient, and stable crop varieties.